purijatin/njexl_wiki/12-Using-Test-Framework.md

 	import 'java.lang.System.out' as out
 	// apparently this is how the result gets pushed result = _o_
-	//convert JSON to Dictionary : use currying d = `#{result}`
+	//convert JSON to nJexl object : simple use of currying d = `#{result}`
 	//print it - see that we are using data source column userId out:printf("userId: %s\n result: %s\n", userId, d)